hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter2.md

 2. Each observation forms a row.
 3. Each type of observational unit forms a table.

-Is the `police_locals` data frame tidy?
+Is the `police_join` data frame created in the last exercise tidy?

-(Recall that you can just enter `police_locals` in the R Console and it will by default print the first few rows of the data frame for you.)
+(Recall that you can just enter `police_join` in the R Console and it will by default print the first few rows of the data frame for you.)

 *** =instructions